ruairi-hayes/test-apic-discovery-github/README.md

 The file `send-to-discovery.yml` is another example of sending API documents with the extra variable **`git_diff`** which sends the git diff files between the current and previous commit.
 And the discovery action will send the `api_files or api_folders` to the server when there is a change in the files.

 The content can be modified according to the test requirement for sending the APIs

+Note: When an API with a large payload (complex API more than 1 Mb in size) is sent, there is expected to be some delay in creating the discovered API.
+It is recommended not to run another workflow simultaneously until you see an API has been created in the discovery service.